MicrosoftDocs/cpp-docs/docs/mfc/reference/cbasetransition-class.md

  TRUE, if transition was successfully added to a storyboard.

 ### Remarks
  Applies the transition to the related variable in the storyboard.
 If the start keyframe was specified, the transition begins at that keyframe.
-If the end keyframe was specified, the transition begins at the start keyframe and and stops at the end keyframe.
+If the end keyframe was specified, the transition begins at the start keyframe and stops at the end keyframe.
 If the transition was created with a duration parameter specified, that duration is overwritten with the duration of time between the start and end keyframes.
 If no keyframe was specified, the transition is appended to the transition added most recently to the variable.

 ##  <a name="cbasetransition"></a>  CBaseTransition::CBaseTransition
  Constructs a base transtion object.